Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="appendix-definitions-principles-1"></a>
 ## Principles

 A principle is a proposition.
 It serves as the foundation for a system of beliefs.
 As propositions, principles are abstract, but they should precipitate actions on the part of your teams that support them.
 The principles are subsets or decompositions of your overarching corporate vision.
-If they’re not, your teams and department will suffer from a lack of alignment. [^Hewitt]
+If they’re not, your teams and the department will suffer from a lack of alignment. [^Hewitt]

 <a name="appendix-definitions-technical-debt"></a>
 ## Technical Debt

-Technical debt is the coding you must do tomorrow because you took a shortcut in order to deliver the software today.
+Technical debt is the coding you must do tomorrow because you took a shortcut to deliver the software today.

-Technical debt is somewhat misunderstood in within IT and our department.
+Technical debt is somewhat misunderstood within IT and our department.
 Technical debt goes beyond having aging end-of-life applications.
 Below are some common definitions used to describe technical debt:

 - Technical debt (also known as design debt or code debt, but can be also related to other technical endeavours) is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer. [[Technical Debt - Wikipedia](https://en.wikipedia.org/wiki/Technical_debt)].